Dustpancake/Id-IoT/README.md

 - debug mode, which prints verbose status updates across the serial connection
 - send temperature and humidity data from a DHT22 device

+In the current configuration, will probe the data every `CYCLE_DELAY_MILIS` milliseconds, and if change is greater than `MEAS_THRESHOLD`, will send to the MQTT broker.
+Otherwise, will wait 10 times `CYCLE_DELAY_MILIS` before sending.

 ## Setup
 To setup, create the file `include/secrets.h` and populate the contents with the following configuration parameters
 ```c